 2021 Special Individual Market Open Enrollment

-As a result of an executive order signed by President Joseph R. Biden, Jr., the enrollment period for the individual health insurance marketplace has reopened for a special enrollment period from Feb.
-15 to May 15, 2021.
+As a result of an executive order signed by President Joseph R. Biden, Jr., the enrollment period for the individual health insurance marketplace has reopened for a special enrollment period extended to August 15, 2021.
 Health care coverage is an essential component of achieving the AHA's vision of healthy communities, where all individuals reach their highest potential for health.
 Many individuals are eligible for coverage through their employer or through a public program such as Medicaid or Medicare.
 Others can enroll in coverage through the Health Insurance Marketplaces.

 Health insurance coverage improves access to care, is associated with improved health outcomes, supports appropriate health care utilization, and improves individual, family, and community wellbeing.
 Because coverage is so important, and can be confusing to access, it’s critical that all community stakeholders, including hospitals, help to make the enrollment process easy and accessible.